rubenwardy/minetest_modding_book/_en/players/chat.md

 ## Introduction

-Mods can interact with player chat, including sending messages, intercepting messages and registering chat commands.
+Mods can interact with player chat, including sending messages, intercepting messages, and registering chat commands.

 * [Sending Messages to All Players](#sending-messages-to-all-players)
 * [Sending Messages to Specific Players](#sending-messages-to-specific-players)